Israeli passage through the Suez Canal and Straits of Tiran

-The Straits of Tiran route served Israel's only port on the Gulf of Aqaba, Eilat.
-However, this had limited economic relevance prior to 1956 – construction of the Port of Eilat was only begun in 1952, and was only able to take oceangoing vessels from March 1956.
-Prior to this point, an average of only two vessels per year travelled to Eilat.
+Maritime routes through the Straits of Tiran serve the Israeli city of Eilat, which is situated on the Gulf of Aqaba.
+However, this had limited economic relevance prior to 1956—construction on the Port of Eilat began in 1952, and it was only able to take ocean-going vessels from March 1956 onward.
+Prior to this point, an average of just two vessels travelled to Eilat on an annual basis.